kendarorg/PhpNuget/README.md

 	* Web.Config
 	* .htaccess
 * Verify to have write permissions on the "db" directory.
+* Eventually set the environment variables for custom data directories.
+This will override the setting in the setup page
+    * UPLOAD_DIR: Where the files will be uploaded
+    * DATA_DIR: For txt based version where the plain text db files will be saved
 * Open the setup page at http://myhost/mynuget/setup.php and follow the wizard.
 The value will be prefilled
 	* Admin UserId: the user that will be created (or updated) as admin
 	* Admin Password: the password (on update will be overwritten)